jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 2. In the search box that opens on the right side of the screen, type **Visual Studio Installer**, and then click to open that program when its tile appears below the search box.
 ![SearchInstaller](img/SearchInstaller.jpg)

-3. If you are prompted to update xxx
+3. If you are prompted to update the Visual Studio Installer before proceeding, click Update to perform the update.

 ### Step 2: xxx